jatnnik/blog/src/content/posts/pint-zed.md

 isDraft: false
 ---

+# How to set up Pint as PHP formatter in Zed

 Just as [Pint](https://github.com/laravel/pint) is an excellent formatter for PHP files, [Zed](https://zed.dev) is an excellent new code editor that I mostly use these days.